| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 there are also negative side effects of NSAIDs that need to be considered

 and monitored in people who take NSAIDs on a daily basis," she says.
+About 189,000 men in the United States will be diagnosed with prostate

+cancer this year.
+About 30,200 men will die of the disease.
 This study was part of a larger Mayo Clinic study that monitored lower

 urinary tract symptoms in 2,115 men from Olmsted County of southeastern